Attraction to Trans Women

 Prevalence & culture

 No sound general-population prevalence estimate exists, and confidence is low; the figures that circulate come from self-selected online samples rather than representative surveys.
-Organised interest is visible online and within parts of the adult-content market, while cultural visibility has increased markedly alongside broader awareness of transgender people.
+Organised interest is visible online and within parts of the adult-content market, while cultural visibility has increased alongside broader awareness of transgender people.
 Stigma, fetishisation stereotypes, and mislabelling remain common, and many trans women object to language, including the clinical term itself, that reduces them to a category.

 Safety, consent & law